Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Location: Yongsan-gu, beneath Namsan Mountain

-History: Post-Korean War, Itaewon developed around the U.S. Army base and quickly grew into Seoul’s most multicultural neighborhood.
-It became a haven for international food, global fashion, and progressive values—especially in nightlife.
+The Story: After the Korean War, Itaewon grew around the U.S. Army base and quickly evolved into Seoul’s most multicultural neighborhood.
+It became a sanctuary for international food, global fashion, and progressive values… especially when the sun goes down.

-Today: It’s the go-to district for expats, tourists, queer communities, and anyone tired of K-pop and mainstream vibes.
-Though some classic venues have closed post-COVID, the spirit is still strong.
+Today’s Scene: This is the go-to district for expats, tourists, queer communities, and anyone craving something beyond K-pop and mainstream vibes.
+While some classic venues didn’t survive COVID, the spirit remains unbroken.

 Main Itaewon (Central Strip): Once the first stop, now usually the second or third round for many locals.
 That’s where the clubs, dance floors, and louder bars kick in around midnight.